MudrikaJoshi/intersession-2020-tharmeega/docs/index.md

 # Tharmeega's Webpage

-Welcome to my project page for the INSPIRE 1A03 Module: Electronics for the Rest of Us!
-I'll use this page to describe and showcase my work throughout the module.
-Keep scrolling to view my deliverables .
+Welcome to my project page for INSPIRE 1A03: Electronics for the Rest of Us!
+I'll use this page to describe and showcase my work throughout the module using text and media.
+Keep scrolling to view my deliverables.

 <!--
 Welcome to your project page for Electronics for the Rest of Us.
 You'll use this page to describe and showcase your work throughout the module.